 - Permit Processing Fees: $50 – $150

-- Currency Exchange Fees for Destination Elopements
+- Currency Exchange Fees if you’re heading abroad

 Final Thoughts